 I previously posted about alpha and beta releases of the upcoming vdirsyncer rewrite.
 My intention was to call this re-implementation “vdirsyncer v2”.

-I have since renamed this rewrite to pimsync
+I have since renamed this rewrite to pimsync.
+The main reasons for renaming

 are to better disambiguate between the previous project and this project,